zhuhan0220/hackharvard2019/README.md

 - For in-person assist request, we need an algorithm to fetch the best match volunteer in terms of the nearest volunteer that can reach the user, and provide navigation services to him/her
 - Get GPS positions of users and match volunteers to users
 - Providing navigation for volunteers to commute to the user's place
-- (Optional feature) monitoring the interaction procedure to reduce risk, using sentimental analysis to issue
-- Review section

 ## The tech stack under development
 -  We use Andriod Studio to develop and test mobile apps.